UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - ITEM: Black-shield: If target item is a curse, destroy it.
 Earn +1 mult.
 - ITEM: When a curse is spawned, transform it into a magic-turnip
 - ITEM: Devil deal: Earn $5.
 Spawn a random `CURSE(I)` curse somewhere on the plot.

 - CURSE: Increase round by 1.
 DOOMED-1
-- CURSE: On Reroll, lose 0.5 mult.
-FLOATY. (<--- provides anti-reroll archetype!)
+- CURSE: On Reroll, lose 0.5 mult. (<--- provides anti-reroll archetype!)
 - CURSE: When an item is destroyed, lose 15 points.
 KING-2. (<--- provides anti-destroy archetype!)
 - CURSE: When an item is destroyed, lose $1.
 KING-2.
 - CURSE: Make items STUCK.
 ROOK-1
 - CURSE: On Destroy, On Pulse: Steal 10 points.
+- CURSE: Evil Copycat: On Pulse: Copy self into target slots.
+Steal $0.3
 --->
 IMPORTANT NOTE!!!
 When curses spawn, they should spawn with 0 activations.
 This ensures that they don't activate immediately in an unfair-fashion to the player.
+--->
+We should also encourage *limiting* the number of curses in existance.
+A few curses should be OK, but many curses should be a *BIG PROBLEM.*
+We can achieve this via an elegant solution:
+- CURSE: Lose $1.
+If there are more than 4 curses, lose $2 extra.
+- CURSE: Lose 10 points.
+If there are more than 4 curses, lose 50 points.
+- CURSE: If there are more than 4 curses, spawn another curse.
+- CURSE: On Level-Up: If there are more than 4 curses, spawn another curse.

 - Get rid of dark-egg, it's bad and dumb.
 Replace with something better please-
 IDEA:
 - "Spawn 3 null-slots.
 Spawn a STUCK key somewhere random on the plot"

+- ITEM: Ball of yarn
+(shape: King-1)
+If targetting two items of the same type, give the items +10 points permanently.
+(^^^^ synergizes with copycat builds!)

+- ITEM REFACTOR:
+Make the wording better for mult-rings.
+Its confusing.
+(Also, do we really need to floor() the mult?)
+Why not just: "Adds mult equal to current balance"

 - Activations-cap: